El-Ahmed/Perspective-Generator/README.md

    - Choose a `background color` (solid or transparent).

 3. **Adjust Perspective Points**:
    - Manually set the `x` and `y` coordinates of the three guide points to control vanishing points.
+   - **New Drag Feature**:
+     - Select a guideline from the control panel to move it individually.
+     - If "Image Settings" is selected, all the guidelines can be moved simultaneously.

 4. **Customize Grid Lines**:
    - Select the number of lines radiating from each guide point.